What is research?

 - How do I stop participating in the study if I change my mind?

 - What other options do I have if I decide not to take part in this study?

 - Whom do I contact for questions and information about the study?

 - Whom do I contact for questions about my rights as a participant?

 What if I want to stop participating in research?

 Before you start participating in research, you should be told how you can stop.
 How you can stop depends on the methods employed by the researcher, but here are a few examples:

 - To stop your participation in online surveys, close the internet browser you are using.

-- Leave the room or building you are in or tell the researcher you want to stop for in-person surveys and activities.
+- For in-person surveys and activities, leave the room or building you are in or tell the researcher you want to stop.

-- If, after you finish the online or in-person activities, you do not want the researcher to use the information they collected about you, contact the researcher and tell them so.
-Their name and phone number will be listed on the informed consent document or screen page.
-Removing your data from a data set is possible in most cases, but not always.
+- If after finishing the online or in-person activities, you do not want the researcher to use the information they collected about you, contact the researcher and tell them.
+Their name, email and phone number will be listed on the informed consent document or screen page.
+Removing your data from a data set is possible in most cases — but not always.